Valley Central History

 Becoming Vikings

 When the three villages first centralized, it was decided that the “Town of Montgomery Central Schools” was just too long a name.
-The adults tried to come up with a new name that incorporated parts of the three village names and also attempted to come up with a common set of colors and a mascot that paid homage to the three original mascots.
-But that proved to be a difficult task- especially considering they had to work with the Warriors (Walden), Marauders (Montgomery), and Railtowners (Maybrook) and had six colors; black and gold (Walden); black and orange (Montgomery), and red and white (Maybrook) to blend.
+The adults tried to come up with a new name that incorporated parts of the three village names.
+They also attempted to come up with a common set of colors and a mascot that paid homage to the three original mascots.
+But that proved to be a difficult task, especially considering they had to work with the Warriors (Walden), Marauders (Montgomery), and Railtowners (Maybrook).
+They also had six colors: black and gold (Walden), black and orange (Montgomery), and red and white (Maybrook) to blend.
 Finally, they agreed to let the students decide.
-In March 1959, students voted to name the district “Valley Central” and have our mascot be a Viking, hence we became the Valley Central Vikings.
-The students also chose Royal Blue and White as our official colors.
+In March 1959, students voted to name the district “Valley Central” and selected a Viking mascot, becoming the Valley Central Vikings.
+The students also chose royal blue and white as our official colors.

 Students Design the Official Seal

-They chose three words as the best motto to represent Valley Central; loyal, progress, service.
+They chose three words as the best motto to represent Valley Central: loyalty, progress, and service.

 “May you forever remain LOYAL to your true purpose,